nominetresearch/microbit-networking-book-python/unicast/unicast.md

 Introduction
 ------------

-Unicast, sending messages to a single receiver, is the typical way we communicate on the Internet.
-For example, to view a web page, we send unicast messages to a server, which in turn sends us the page to display on our browser.
+Unicast, sending messages to a single receiver, is how we typically communicate on the Internet.
+For example, to view a web page, we send messages to a server, which in turn sends us the page to display on our browser.

 In this chapter, you will send unicast messages, for example to a friend’s or teammate’s micro:bit.
-Doing this, you will learn some basic ideas of computer networking, including:
+Doing this, you will learn some core ideas of computer networking, including:

 - the concept of *unicast*